 General Education Requirements

-Mathematics or Science Elective* (Choose MA103 or higher, or a science course designated as a second science elective for general education – Course must be taken from a different subject area than the Lab Science) (4 Credits)
+Mathematics or Science Elective* (Choose MA103 or higher, or a science course designated as a second science elective for general education – Course must be taken from a different subject area than the Lab Science elective) – 4 credits

-Anishinaabe Awareness Elective (at least two credits of electives must be designated Anishinaabe Awareness; may be duplicate credits)
+Second Anishinaabe Awareness Elective (At least two additional credits of electives must be designated Anishinaabe Awareness; may be duplicate credits)

 Liberal Studies Requirements

-Liberal Studies Electives (At least twelve credits must be numbered 200 or above
+Liberal Studies Electives (At least twelve credits must be numbered 200 or above) – 20 credits